wohlert/semi-supervised-pytorch/README.md

 A PyTorch-based package containing useful models for modern deep semi-supervised learning and deep generative models.
 Want to jump right into it?
 Look into the [notebooks](examples/notebooks).

+### Latest additions

+*2018.02.28* - The β-VAE notebook was added to show how VAEs can learn disentangled representations.

 ## What is semi-supervised learning?

 Semi-supervised learning tries to bridge the gap between supervised and unsupervised learning by learning from both